-Not only, but it became clear through time that I was only interesting in a sexual context since that was the entirety of our activity with only flimsy pretexts to bookend them.
+Not only, but it became clear through time that I was only interesting to her in a sexual context since that was the entirety of our activity with only flimsy pretexts to bookend them.
 It felt like being in a porno where someone is hired to fix a leak that the viewer can notice clearly doesn’t exist.

 My intelligence, my personality, none of it ultimately mattered.
 The process of objectification is often more associated with women feeling objectified, but I certainly felt the absolute sting of being valued for only that one thing.
 I could be replaced easily, and that was a tremendous source of discomfort.

 But I kept lying to myself, thinking that I could do it.
 I could change this fundamentally broken setup into something better.
 But I could not, it concluded with heartbreak.